Bakgrunn og aktiviteter

 Et utvalg av nyere tidsskriftspublikasjoner, kunstneriske produksjoner, bok, inklusiv bokdeler og rapport-del.
 Se alle publikasjoner i databasen

 - (2019) Technology-Enhanced Organizational Learning: A Systematic Literature Review.
-Lecture Notes in Computer Science. vol. 11701 LNCS.
+Lecture Notes in Computer Science (LNCS). vol. 11701 LNCS.

-- (2019) Exploring the Relationship Between Data Science and Circular Economy: an Enhanced CRISP-DM Process Model.
-Lecture Notes in Computer Science. vol. 11701.
+- (2019) Exploring the Relationship Between Data Science and Circular Economy: An Enhanced CRISP-DM Process Model.
+Lecture Notes in Computer Science (LNCS). vol. 11701 LNCS.

 - (2019) Big Data Analytics Capabilities and Innovation: The Mediating Role of Dynamic Capabilities and Moderating Effect of the Environment.
 British Journal of Management. vol. 30 (2).